aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/headers-and-footers/delete/_index.md

 weight: 20
 ---

-This REST API allows you to delete Header/Footer from a document.
+This REST API deletes a Header or a Footer.

 ## REST API